-If this approach to does not work, you should consider trying the third and final method
+If this approach does not work, you should consider trying the third and final method.

 Clear DNS Cache

-Flushing your DNS is one among the methods that serve to fix a broad spectrum of Internet-related errors.
-By flushing IP issues, errors related to Internet connectivity and the infamous err_cache_miss error, flushing DNS can handle them all.
+Flushing your DNS is one of the methods that serve to fix a broad spectrum of Internet-related errors.
+By flushing IP issues, errors related to Internet connectivity, and the infamous err_cache_miss error, flushing DNS can handle them all.

 Flushing DNS does not always provide a fix, but it is still advisable to use this method since it is essential to separate what actually works from what does not work.
 It is rather easy to flush DNS since it hardly takes 5 minutes and is done via the command prompt.

 1. Open Windows PowerShell (Admin) or Command Prompt (Admin) by right-clicking on the Start button and making the appropriate selection if you are on a newer update of Windows 10.